Understanding AAV gene therapy

 Genes are the blueprints of the human body.
 They instruct the body’s cells how to make proteins critical to their function.
 Many familiar and not-so-familiar diseases and disorders are caused by the faulty expression of proteins from corrupted or missing genes or by environmental modifications of genes or proteins.

-There are important benefits to using AAV as the primary means for delivering gene therapeutics:
+There are important differences in AAV technology compared to other means for delivering gene therapeutics:

-For these reasons, AAV has become the dominant form of gene therapy for genetic diseases.
-AAV is driving today’s therapeutic discoveries and is used in the only two FDA-approved gene therapies currently available.
+AAV has become the a predominant form of gene therapy investigated for genetic diseases.
+AAV is driving today’s therapeutic discoveries and is used in several US and EU approved gene therapies currently available.

 AAV